fortheusers/hb-appstore/README.md

 ### Nintendo Switch
 To run this program, a Nintendo Switch with access to the Homebrew Menu is required.
 This can be done on most Switches manufactured before July 2018, for compatibility check your serial number at [ismyswitchpatched.com](https://ismyswitchpatched.com).
 To run hbmenu, see the tutorial [here](https://guide.sdsetup.com/).

 Extract the latest [hb-appstore](https://github.com/fortheusers/hb-appstore/releases) to `sd:/switch/appstore/`, and run "hb App Store" from within hbmenu.
-When you're done, you can press the Minus (-) button to exit.
+When you're done, you can press the Home or Minus buttons to exit.

 ### Nintendo Wii U
 To run this program, a Wii U with access to the Homebrew Launcher is required.
 This can be done on any firmware, for compatibility check at [ismywiiupatched.com](https://ismywiiupatched.com).
 To run the Homebrew Launcher, see the tutorial [here](https://wiiuguide.xyz/).

 Extract the latest [hb-appstore](https://github.com/fortheusers/hb-appstore/releases) to `sd:/wiiu/apps/appstore/`, and run "hb App Store" from within Homebrew Launcher.
-When you're done, you can press the Minus (-) button to exit.
+When you're done, you can press the Home or Minus buttons to exit.

+### Custom Music
+Place a mp3 file named `background.mp3` in one of the following two locations:
+- Wii U: `sd:/wiiu/apps/appstore/background.mp3`
+- Switch: `sd:/switch/appstore/background.mp3`

 ### Web and Desktop
 Web browsers can download files from the Homebrew App Store at [apps.fortheusers.org](https://apps.fortheusers.org).
 Source code: [hbas-frontend](https://gitlab.com/4TU/hbas-frontend)